Privacy & Technology Standards

 - Our consumers’ personal information is secure;

-- Anthem employees are well trained in our security program;
+- Anthem associates are well trained in our security program;

 - Everyone involved is encouraged to actively ensure that Anthem and its vendors are meeting the high standards we set;